On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Introduction

 In this paper, considering the duality between SAM and AT, \textit{i.e.} \textbf{perturbing samples (AT)} and \textbf{perturbing weights (SAM)}, we explore whether SAM can also achieve better adversarial robustness.
-To be specific, if a neural network is robust against weight perturbation, it may also be robust against input perturbation due to the arithmetical combination of input and parameters to get the output.
 Surprisingly, we find that using SAM alone can notably improve adversarial robustness compared to standard optimization methods like Adam, which is an unexpected benefit of SAM.
-As illustrated in Table~\ref{tab:intro}, SAM can achieve both higher robust and clean accuracy than standard training using Adam optimizer.
-Compared to the improvement in clean accuracy, the enhancement of robust accuracy (evaluated by AutoAttack~\cite{croce2020reliable}) is significantly prominent (from 3.4\% to 25.4\%).
-By contrast, though AT can exhibit better robustness, their decrease in natural accuracy is unbearable in practical deployment.
-Motivated by this intriguing result, in this paper, we raise the two following questions and attempt to answer them: \textbf{(1) Why does SAM improve adversarial robustness}, and \textbf{(2) To what extent SAM can be used as a substitution for AT}.
+As illustrated in Table~\ref{tab:intro}, SAM can achieve both higher robust and clean accuracy than standard training.
+Compared to the improvement in clean accuracy, the enhancement of robust accuracy (evaluated by AutoAttack~\cite{croce2020reliable}) is significantly prominent (\textbf{from 3.4\% to 25.4\%}).
+By contrast, though AT can exhibit better robustness, their decrease in natural accuracy is unaffordable in practical deployment.
+Motivated by this intriguing observation, we raise the two following questions and attempt to answer them: \\ \textbf{(1) Why can SAM improve adversarial robustness}, and \\ \textbf{(2) Under what condition can SAM be deployed as a substitution for AT.}

-To study the two questions above, we first provide an intuitive understanding of the effect that SAM can have on improving adversarial robustness without sacrificing natural accuracy.
-Specifically, we show that both the robustness against the input and weight perturbation can enhance the stability of output, and such robustness on weight perturbation can help the model implicitly select the robust features~\cite{tsipras2018robustness}.
-To verify this notion, we also provide theoretical evidence to support our intuitive understanding.
+To study the two questions above, we first provide an intuitive understanding of why SAM can improve adversarial robustness without sacrificing natural accuracy.
+Specifically, we show that weight perturbation during training can help the model implicitly learn the robust features~\cite{tsipras2018robustness}.
+To verify this notion, we also provide theoretical insights to support our intuitive understanding.
 Following the popular data distribution based on robust and non-robust features decomposition~\cite{tsipras2018robustness}, we show that both SAM and AT can improve the robustness of the trained models by \textbf{biasing more weight on robust features}.
-To sum up, we answer the raised question (1) by concluding that SAM can improve adversarial robustness by implicitly learning robust features.
+To sum up, we answer the raised question \textbf{(1)} by concluding that SAM can improve adversarial robustness by implicitly learning robust features.